xyzmjf/tautomatic/README.md

 * Simple command line usage, run separate scripts to (1) Enumerate tautomers (2) Rescore using xtb.
   This allows implicit solvent such as water, DMSO etc to be specified.
 (3) Find relative scores (as opposed to absolute scores).
+* Run a bash 'wrapper' script called tautomerise.sh which simply links steps 1,2,3 above (solvent not added yet) It then also generates a helpful SVG image which can be loaded in your favourite browser.
 * Run a Python Flask application, which runs a simple web server on the local machine on port 5000.
 Paste Smiles and Molecule name into the appropriate URL.
-  This generates an SVG image of the tautomer structures and relative scores.
+  This runs the 3 steps described above and loads the SVG image of the tautomer structures and relative scores into the browser.
 * Download a Docker container from Docker Hub, this has the code and required dependencies already installed (Flask lacking - to be updated soon)
   You can then start a shell inside the container and execute the code there.